 The Company does not report against Key Performance Indicators in its Business Review.
-This is because the Company is part of the wider Prudential plc Group and the Group's business is managed on a divisional basis by UK Insurance Operations.
-Key Performance Indicators exist for the management of the division, of which this Company's business forms a part.
+This is because the Company is part of the wider Prudential plc Group and the Group's business is managed on a divisional basis by UK Insurance Operations and M&G. Key Performance Indicators exist for the management of these divisions, of which this Company's business forms a part.
 The divisional Key Performance Indicators can be found in the Annual Report of Prudential plc.